-The goal is to reach ultimate wellbeing, including health, emotional equilibrium, mental clarity and strength.
+The goal is to reach ultimate wellbeing, including health, emotional equilibrium, mental clarity, and strength.
 In order to do that, you need to maintain a balance between your doshas; imbalance creates illness.

-That may not make sense out of context, and that may be because before we find balance we must assess our personal doshas to determine what we’re lacking.
+That may not make sense out of context, and that may be because before we find the balance we must assess our personal doshas to determine what we’re lacking.

 It’s believed that your chances of getting sick are linked to the balance of your doshas.
 There are many online quizzes to help determine your doshas and ways to keep them in balance through your diet and lifestyle.
 Here’s a basic breakdown:

-Luckily ayurveda relies on natural plant-based nutrition and Amrita Bars are based on the same ancient philosophy as Ayurveda – an ancient Indian form of medicine that focuses on maintaining health and preventing illness by nurturing our bodies’s unique dietary and lifestyle needs.
+Luckily ayurveda relies on natural plant-based nutrition and Amrita Bars are based on the same ancient philosophy as Ayurveda – an ancient Indian form of medicine that focuses on maintaining health and preventing illness by nurturing our bodies unique dietary and lifestyle needs.

-Unlike other energy bars that are full of preservatives, GMOs, gluten, dairy and other hard to digest ingredients that require the body to expend energy for digestion, Amrita bars are made with simple, whole-food ingredients that provides us with sustained energy and nutrition to keep us going longer and feeling our bests.
+Unlike other energy bars that are full of preservatives, GMOs, gluten, dairy and other hard to digest ingredients that require the body to expend energy for digestion, Amrita bars are made with simple, whole-food ingredients that provide us with sustained energy and nutrition to keep us going longer and feeling our bests.